 Commit to One Coffee Shop

 I’ve lived in the same hood for nearly four years, yet the status of café regular eluded me.
-I didn’t care so much before…I café hopped, went to Starbucks when I had a gift card, and grabbed coffee on campus when I was still in school.
+I didn’t care so much before…I café-hopped, went to Starbucks when I had a gift card, and grabbed a coffee on campus when I was still in school.
 I’m not saying you have to put a ring on it, but if you’re going to be a regular, you have to be…regular!